crumpkl/hello-world/README.md

 Learned how to add html/css files
   -edit uploaded files

-Began JavaScript 30 on Feb 11 ~ add projects to CodePen
+Began JavaScript 30 on Feb 11 ~ add projects to CodePen and GitHub for Portfolio

      Completed 2/30